 All visitors must follow Maine Audubon’s COVID 19 policies, available at maineaudubon.org/corona

 Any image use of the sanctuaries not covered by the above information is subject to review and consideration including, but not limited to, credentialed news media, art shows, educational projects, and video filming.
-Please use the contact information below to discuss your project with our staff.
+Please email [email protected] to discuss your project with our staff.

 Maine Audubon reserves the right to deny access to the grounds for commercial purposes to anyone (including members) for any reason deemed necessary, including violation of policies, or conflict with other scheduled events.